ruffoa/Compilers-PT_Pascal/TestSuite/Parser/Declarations/pt-multiple-declarations-output.md

 -.sInteger !== .sInitialValue on line 6 of pt-multiple-declarations.pt
 -.sAssignmentStmt !== .sInteger 1 on line 7 of pt-multiple-declarations.pt
 -.sIdentifier !== .sExpnEnd on line 8 of pt-multiple-declarations.pt
--.sInteger !== .sVar on line 9 of pt-multiple-declarations.pt
--.sExpnEnd !== .sIdentifier on line 10 of pt-multiple-declarations.pt
--.sNullStmt !== .sInitialValue on line 11 of pt-multiple-declarations.pt
--.sEnd !== .sInteger 2 on line 12 of pt-multiple-declarations.pt

 ```
 end file